 Allowing our kids to mess up, fall down or fail is the hardest thing in the world.
 It’s especially hard when you see it coming from a mile away.

 Several times a week, I take my son to park near our apartment building.
-And at the park there is a kids’ rock wall that most pre-schoolers and school-aged children can conquer with ease.
+And at the park there is a kids’ rock wall that most older kids can conquer with ease.

 His foot would slip.